 How To Overcome Running Fatigue While Training For A Marathon

-I generally spend a lot of time on my legs throughout the day.
-I try to walk or bike wherever possible and also prefer standing to sitting.
-Training for a marathon only adds more stress to my lower body, as I squeeze runs into my day.
-But there is a thing I do to overcome running fatigue, though.
-I cross-train.
+I tend to spend a lot of time on my feet throughout the day.
+I walk or bike wherever possible and prefer standing to sitting.
+However, marathon training only adds more stress to the lower body, so my priority is to overcome running fatigue as much as possible.